MartinTomis/Lane_detection/README.md

 I first calibrated the camera using 20 chessboard images for calibration.
 It turned out that not all images had 9x6 corners (because some of the images are cut-off close to the last corner).
 So the final calibration matrix is computed using 17 images.

 Using information about these images, cv2.calibrateCamera() is used to calculate distortion coefficients and some other outputs required to calculate undistorted images.
-I do this in "perspective_transform" function, using  cv2.undistort() function.
+I do this in my "perspective_transform" function, using cv2.undistort() function.

 The code for this step is contained in the first code cell of the IPython notebook located in "./examples/example.ipynb" (or in lines # through # of the file called `some_file.py`).